-The Minister for Local Government, has advised an annual rate increase of 2.25 per cent for the 2018/19 financial year.
+The Minister for Local Government, has advised an annual rate increase of 2.50 per cent for the 2019/20 financial year.
 Councils can seek approval for an increase above this figure through a variation with the Essential Service Commission (ESC).

-Council's rating effort has been satisfactory and when benchmarked is above the average effort of the Small Rural group.
+Council's rating effort has been satisfactory and when benchmarked is close to the average effort of the Small Rural group.(Refer Chart 18).